Electrical and Computer Engineering Courses

 Modern solid-state devices and their operational principles.
 Solid state physics fundamentals, such as carriers and their mobility, band structures, doping concentrations and PN junctions.
 The operation of PN diodes, PIN diodes, and Schottky diodes, as well as three terminal devices, such as BJTs, JFETs, SCRs, MESFETs and MOSFETs.
 Device modelling and behavior.
 Prerequisites: Cen 380 Introduction to Digital Circuits or Ece 300 Introduction to Electronics or equivalent.

 This course provides a study of FPGA architecture with detailed discussion on opportunities and challenges in this flexible platform.
 Topics include device architecture, programming languages and models for FPGAs including streaming and I/O, Mapping, Placement and Routing in reconfigurable logic, application design, development, verification and application specific optimization techniques.
-Prerequisites: Ece 404 Computer Organization and Ece 231 Digital Systems.
+Prerequisites: Ece 231 or Csi 404.

 Ece 532 Advanced Computer Architecture (3)